 Q: How do you find those cases of image duplications that you write about or post on Twitter?
 Do you use software or find them by eye?

-A: I find these by just looking at them – just using my eyes.
-Most times, I don’t use any software to find them; I just flip through PDFs.
+A: In the past, I found these by just looking at them – just using my eyes.
+Until around 2020, I just flipped through PDFs and looked at the images.
 I do use Mac’s Preview to make an image darker or lighter to bring out some details, if needed.
-Occasionally, I make use of FotoForensics, Forensically, or ImageTwin (in beta) to confirm my suspicions, or to analyze complex figures with lots of panels.
-Preview is also the program I use to “decorate” the image with colored boxes to point out the areas that look similar to each other.
+Nowadays, I use ImageTwin, and less frequently FotoForensics, Forensically, or FigCheck to confirm my suspicions, or to analyze complex figures with lots of panels.
+Mac’s Preview is the program I use to “decorate” the image with colored boxes or arrows to point out the areas that look similar to each other.

 Isn’t there any software that can do this?

 Q: Someone should develop software to find these things.
 Software is going to be much better than the human eye.

-A: I agree, and several groups are working hard on that.
+A: I agree, and several groups are working hard on that, and several tools are now available.
 I have shared a dataset of 400 papers with image problems and 800 matched controls in which I did not find any problems with several teams that are developing such software.
-I have not heard back from any of them, so I assume this is much harder than most people assume.
-But this is only a matter of time.
-In fact, Daniel Acuna from Syracuse University has written authored this promising study (bioRxiv, 2018).
-Other promising tools are ImageTwin from Markus Zlabinger (still in beta), and Sherloq, by Guido Bartoli.
+I have not heard back from most of them, so I assume this is much harder than most people assume.